StackVista/stackstate-docs/develop/developer-guides/agent_check/checks_in_agent_v2.md

 ```

-### Events Stream
+### Log stream with events

-An Event stream can be added to a component using the `EventStream` class.
+A log stream containing events can be added to a component using the `EventStream` class.
 It expects a stream `name` and `conditions` for the metric telemetry query in StackState.
-Event Streams have a few out of the box supported checks which can be mapped using the stream identifier.
+A few checks are supported out of the box supported that can be mapped using the stream identifier.

 ```text
 class EventStream(TelemetryStream):